-Table 6 gives a more detailed memory map as seen by the Cortex-M33.
+Table 6 gives a more detailed memory map as seen by the 2 Cortex-M33 (both CPU0 and CPU1).
 The purpose of the four address spaces for the shared RAMs is outlined at the beginning of this chapter.
 The details of which shared RAM regions are on which AHB matrix slave ports can be seen here.